survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Unsafe transformations can break code as they can lose something implicit the underlying code relies upon.
 For example, Angular 1 expects specific function parameter naming when using modules.
 Rewriting the parameters breaks code unless you take precautions against it in this case.

 Minification in webpack can be enabled through `webpack -p` (same as `--optimize-minimize`).
 This uses webpack’s `UglifyJsPlugin` underneath.
 The problem is that UglifyJS doesn’t support ES6 syntax yet making it problematic if Babel and *babel-preset-env* are used while targeting specific browsers.
-We have to go another route in this case for this reason.
+You have to go another route in this case for this reason.

 ### Setting Up JavaScript Minification